SPH73/Santorini-nail-bar/README.md

 **The contact form** utilises [Netlify's](https://www.netlify.com/docs/form-handling/) built-in form handling .
 On the free plan there is a monthly allowance of 100 submissions per month which is currently more than adequate.

 #### Navigation
-Custom javascript provided by Anthony 0'Brien to mae the navigation collapse again after a nav list item has been clicked.
+Custom javascript provided by Anthony 0'Brien to make the navigation collapse again after a nav list item has been clicked.

 #### Acknowledgements